schinria/data-viz-final-project/README.md

 *4/17*
 Jessica Kim: Created a code to count the frequency of tweets by candidate name mention and by positive, negative sentiments by candidate over days

+*4/18*
+Schinria Islam: Added R code for sentiment analysis to repo